wang-q/faops/README.md

 * Same as above, but from stdin and to stdout

         cat in.fa | faops some stdin list.file stdout

+* Tidy fasta file to 80 characters of sequence per line

+        faops filter -l 80 in.fa out.fa

+* All content written on one line

+        faops filter -l 0 in.fa out.fa

 ## Compiling

 `faops` can be compiled under Linux, macOS (gcc or clang) and Windows